AlonsoApp/PixT3/README.md

-# PixT3: Pixel-based Table To Text generation
+# PixT3: Pixel-based Table-To-Text Generation
 This repository contains code and datasets for the ACL 2024 paper [PixT3: Pixel-based Table-To-Text Generation](https://openreview.net/forum?id=LW5J65cYXL).

 We release PixT3 model checkpoints for the TControl, LControl, and OpenE settings as well as